jssteinberg/some-makeup/src/routes/style/index.md

 ---
-title: Makeup Style
+title: makeup-style
 description: So you want to makeup some styling?
 ---

-# Makeup Style
+# makeup-style

 So you want to makeup style?

-These minimal CSS files fixes default browser CSS (no IE though), for narrow viewports first, and provides the intuitive default CSS for styling in general and typographic style.
+These minimal CSS files fixes default browser CSS, for narrow viewports first, and provides the intuitive default CSS for styling in general and typographic style.
+(No Internet Explorer support.)

 ## 1.